jasonreece/css-burrito/README.md

 ./setup.sh
 ```

-This will only need to be done once.
+This will add the burrito alias to your machine, and will only need to be done once.

 After that, navigate to the project directory that has a ```burrito.sh``` file.

-(This should be a sibling to the stylesheets directory.)
+(```burrito.sh``` should be at the root of the project, and a sibling to the stylesheets directory.)

 From here, in the command line, you can type: